n1999ck/FinalGameOOD/DesignDocuments/rooms.md

     Points of Interest:
         - Front Desk: A large wooden desk, with a drawer, used as the reception desk for ACE.
             Items:
                 - Front Desk Computer: An aging desktop PC used for email and schedules.
+Nothing of interest is visible on it.
     Exits:
         - South: To Parking Lot
         - East: To Office